vedmichv/todoapp-codecatalyst-demo/README.md

 #### Deployment environment

-This project will deploy the following AWS resources after being successfuly created.
+This project will deploy the following AWS resources after being successfully created.
 The deployment status can be viewed in the project's workflow:

-- Amazon DynamoDB table based on input name
+- Amazon DynamoDB table
 - Amazon Lambda functions to handle backend transactions
-- Amazon API Gateway REST API with given name
+- Amazon API Gateway REST API
 - Amazon S3 bucket for storing compiled frontend artifacts
 - A single Amazon CloudFront distribution with origins for Frontend and Backend (`/api`)